Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

 The relationship between _superviews_ and _subviews_ are really important and come in handy when discussing the differences between a View's **frame** and its **bounds**.

+### XIBs, NIBs and dibs

 ### Activity
 #### Creating a Custom UIView with XIBs

+Creating custom UIViews in Xcode isn't the most pleasant experience.
+Unlike creating custom UIViewControllers, custom UIViews don't automatically 'hook up' to their Xib files to their backing `.swift` files.
 [Custom UIView with XIBs Starter Project]()

 ## CALayers